Kroka enjoys the support and governance of a Board of Advisors and a Board of Trustees:

 BOARD STRUCTURE & SCHEDULE

-• To attend board meetings
+• To attend all board meetings and at least two special events throughout the year

 • To support Kroka in its outreach and development efforts